 Patients with atrial fibrillation of any duration require rate control (typically to < 100 beats/minute at rest) to control symptoms and prevent tachycardia-induced cardiomyopathy.

-For acute paroxysms of rapid rate (eg, 140 to 160 beats/minute), IV AV node blockers are used (for doses, see table Antiarrhythmic Drugs).
+For acute paroxysms of rapid rate (eg, 140 to 160 beats/minute), IV AV node blockers are used (for doses, see table Antiarrhythmic Drugs Antiarrhythmic Drugs (Vaughan Williams Classification) ).
 CAUTION: AV node blockers should not be used in patients with Wolff-Parkinson-White syndrome when an accessory AV pathway is involved (indicated by wide QRS duration); these drugs increase frequency of conduction via the bypass tract, possibly causing ventricular fibrillation.
 Beta-blockers (eg, metoprolol, esmolol) are preferred if excess catecholamines are suspected (eg, in thyroid disorders, exercise-triggered cases).
 Nondihydropyridine calcium channel blockers (eg, verapamil, diltiazem) are also effective.
-Digoxin is the least effective but may be preferred if heart failure is present.
+Digoxin is the least effective but may be preferred if heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more is present.
 These drugs may be used orally for long-term rate control.
 When beta-blockers, nondihydropyridine calcium channel blockers, and digoxin—separately or in combination—are ineffective, amiodarone may be required.

 Pearls & Pitfalls

 In patients with heart failure or other hemodynamic compromise directly attributable to new-onset atrial fibrillation, restoration of normal sinus rhythm is indicated to improve cardiac output.
-In other cases, conversion of atrial fibrillation to normal sinus rhythm is optimal, but the antiarrhythmic drugs that are capable of doing so (class Ia, Ic, III) have a risk of adverse effects and may increase mortality.
+In other cases, conversion of atrial fibrillation to normal sinus rhythm is optimal, but the antiarrhythmic drugs Drugs for Arrhythmias The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more that are capable of doing so (class Ia, Ic, III) have a risk of adverse effects and may increase mortality.
 Conversion to sinus rhythm does not eliminate the need for chronic anticoagulation.

-For acute conversion, synchronized cardioversion or drugs can be used.
-Before conversion is attempted, the ventricular rate should be controlled to < 120 beats/minute, and, many patients should be anticoagulated (for criteria and methods, see Prevention of thromboembolism during rhythm control).
+For acute conversion, synchronized cardioversion Cardiac Resynchronization Therapy (CRT) The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more or drugs can be used.
+Before conversion is attempted, the ventricular rate should be controlled to < 120 beats/minute, and, many patients should be anticoagulated (for criteria and methods, see Prevention of thromboembolism during rhythm control Prevention of thromboembolism during rhythm control Atrial fibrillation is a rapid, irregularly irregular atrial rhythm.
+Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
+Atrial thrombi may form... read more ).
 If atrial fibrillation has been present > 48 hours, patients should typically be given an oral anticoagulant (conversion, regardless of method used, increases risk of thromboembolism).
 Anticoagulation should be maintained for > 3 weeks before conversion or can be given for a shorter time before conversion if transesophageal echocardiography (TEE) does not show left atrial thrombus.
 Anticoagulation should be continued for at least 4 weeks after cardioversion.
-Many patients need chronic anticoagulation (see Long-term measures to prevent thromboembolism).
+Many patients need chronic anticoagulation (see Long-term measures to prevent thromboembolism Long-term prevention of thromboembolism Atrial fibrillation is a rapid, irregularly irregular atrial rhythm.
+Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
+Atrial thrombi may form... read more ).

 Synchronized cardioversion (100 joules, followed by 200 and 360 joules as needed) converts atrial fibrillation to normal sinus rhythm in 75 to 90% of patients, although recurrence rate is high.
-Efficacy and maintenance of sinus rhythm after the procedure is improved with use of class Ia, Ic, or III antiarrhythmic drugs 24 to 48 hours before the procedure.
+Efficacy and maintenance of sinus rhythm after the procedure is improved with use of class Ia, Ic, or III antiarrhythmic drugs Drugs for Arrhythmias The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more 24 to 48 hours before the procedure.
 Cardioversion is more effective in patients with shorter duration of atrial fibrillation, lone atrial fibrillation, or atrial fibrillation with a reversible cause; it is less effective when the left atrium is enlarged (> 5 cm), atrial appendage flow is low, or a significant underlying structural heart disorder is present.

-Drugs for conversion of atrial fibrillation to sinus rhythm include class Ia (procainamide, quinidine, disopyramide), Ic (flecainide, propafenone), and III (amiodarone, dofetilide, dronedarone, ibutilide, sotalol, vernakalant) antiarrhythmics (see table Antiarrhythmic Drugs).
+Drugs for conversion of atrial fibrillation to sinus rhythm include class Ia (procainamide, quinidine, disopyramide), Ic (flecainide, propafenone), and III (amiodarone, dofetilide, dronedarone, ibutilide, sotalol, vernakalant) antiarrhythmics (see table Antiarrhythmic Drugs Antiarrhythmic Drugs (Vaughan Williams Classification) ).
 All are effective in about 50 to 60% of patients, but adverse effects differ.
 These drugs should not be used until rate has been controlled by a beta-blocker or nondihydropyridine calcium channel blocker.
 The converting drugs with oral formulations are also used for long-term maintenance of sinus rhythm (with or without previous cardioversion).
 Choice depends on patient tolerance.
 However, for paroxysmal AF that occurs only or almost only at rest or during sleep when vagal tone is high, drugs with vagolytic effects (eg, disopyramide) may be particularly effective.
 Exercise-induced AF may be better prevented with a beta-blocker.

 For certain patients with recurrent paroxysmal atrial fibrillation who also can identify its onset by symptoms, some clinicians provide a single oral loading dose of flecainide (300 mg for patients ≥ 70 kg, otherwise 200 mg) or propafenone (600 mg for patients ≥ 70 kg, otherwise 450 mg) that patients carry and self-administer when palpitations develop (“pill-in-the-pocket” approach).
 This approach must be limited to patients who have no sinoatrial or AV node dysfunction, bundle branch block, QT prolongation, Brugada syndrome, or structural heart disease.
 Its hazard (estimated at 1%) is the possibility of converting atrial fibrillation to a slowish atrial flutter that conducts 1:1 in the 200 to 240 beat/minute range.
 This potential complication can be reduced in frequency by coadministration of an AV nodal suppressing drug (eg, a beta-blocker or a nondihydropyridine calcium antagonist).